 For these delicious Italian cookies you will need a short list of ingredients:

-For filling use good quality dark chocolate with at least 60% cocoa.
-Use any brand you trust and usually use in your chocolate cookies and desserts (we love Nestle dark chocolate).
+• FOR THE FILLING: quality dark chocolate - use good quality dark chocolate with at least 60% cocoa.
+Use any brand you trust and usually use in your chocolate cookies and desserts.

 Making the dough is fairly easy and simple once you have all the ingredients ready.
 Just combine all dry ingredients in one bowl, cut room temperature butter and form a compact dough.